ma16/rpio/cc/Rpi/Pwm.md

 In Serial mode (CTL.MODE#=1) the value defines the data to transmit (again and again).

-### DMA-Control Register (DMAC)
+## DMA-Control Register (DMAC)

+The DMA controller supports writing the FIFO.
 The DMA controller needs to be set-up with TI.PERMAP=5.
 This is the peripheral mapping to pace write operations for the PWM-FIFO.

 Offset | Size | Name | Abstract | Default
 -----: | ---: | :--- | :------- | ------: